f-rousseau/projet-inginious/README.md

 # projet-inginious

-GitHub for the Inginious Projet for the LINFO1002 course
+GitHub for the Inginious project for the LINFO1002 course